zzolo/kittenbus/README.md

 ## Installation

+We want to have this project be in a "kiosk".
 These instructions are intended for a Mac.

 1. System configuration
     * Create a new user
     * Setup that user to login automatically on startup
     * (...)
     * Login/restart as your new user.
+1. If you are using an external display, like a TV or projector.
+    * Go to Display Preferences.
+Arrange it so the external display, where the project will be displayed on, is to the left of the main display.
-1. Get code: ``
+1. Get code: `git clone https://github.com/zzolo/kittenbus.git && cd kittenbus`
 1. Install dependencies:
     * `brew install chromedriver node`
     * `pip install selenium`
     * `npm install http-server forever -g`
-1. Install Stele
+1. Install [Stele](https://github.com/scimusmn/stele).
+The placement of Stele matters.
     * Get code: `mkdir kiosk && git clone https://github.com/scimusmn/stele.git kiosk/stele`
     * Link configuration: `ln -s ../../browser.cfg kiosk/stele/cfg/browser.cfg`
 * Install [Slate](https://github.com/jigish/slate#installing-slate)